-The experiments were conducted during January-February, 2010.
-In preparation, the experimental team conducted pilot experiments in three villages in upper and lower Egypt during September-October, 2009, in part to refine the experimental design and instructions (for ease of understanding), as well as to measure the demographics in various villages and choose the ones most suited for the microfinance experiments.
-In the process, we decided to exclude a village that was too close to Cairo (Tahla, Qalyubia) where subjects had had considerable experience with microfinance institutions over the decades.
+The experiments were conducted during January and February, 2010.
+In preparation, the experimental team conducted pilot experiments in three villages in upper and lower Egypt during September and October, 2009, in part to refine the experimental design and instructions (for ease of understanding), as well as to measure the demographics in various villages and choose the ones most suited for the microfinance experiments.
 Out of 20 models that we tested with 50 subjects, the two models described in Section 2 were selected for ease of understanding (we used "Monopoly" money in the pilots and real money in the actual experiments).
-The average payment per subject in the pilots was EGP 15 ( $\approx$ \$3 at the exchange rate in 2009), which are sufficient to feed a household of four people at this poverty level for one day.